 Here’s a far out picture of the fastener that holds the vent hose pipe.
 To access this area I had to go under the car and move under the front of the drive shaft.

-A zoomed up picture of the fastener.
-I was able to use a flat head screwdriver to pry it off.
-I was surprise how easily it came off.
+A zoomed up picture of the fastener that holds the PTU vent hose.
+I used a flathead screw driver to pry it off.
+I was surprised by how effortlessly it came off.

 Step 2.
 Remove the plastic vent breather cap.